zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 We start with the different Github [repositories](#repositories) maintained by conda-forge itself, then describe the administrative commands available for use in those repositories, the [Admin web services](#admin-web-services), followed by [the CI services](#ci-build-services), i.e. the third-party providers used for building and maintaining packages together.
 After that, we turn to a description of some aspects of the build environment for packages in [Compilers and Runtimes](#compilers-and-runtimes), together with [details about the upload to the package server](#output-validation-and-feedstock-tokens).

-[Finally](#how-package-building-interacts-with-infrastructure), we see how the process of building a package interacts with different parts of the infrastructure.
+[Then](#how-package-building-interacts-with-infrastructure), we see how the process of building a package interacts with different parts of the infrastructure.

+The following depiction of [automation](#automated-maintenance) explains what makes conda-forge a smoothly running machine.

 ## Repositories